daengdaengLee/utilitystreams/README.md

 - support curry style
   - `takeStreamFactory({ n: 10 }, sourceStream)` -> `takeStreamFactory({ n: 10 })(sourceStream)`
 - source stream will close automatically after yields n data.
+- it returns async generator that is compatible with readable stream.
+If you want an exact stream, wrap it with `Readable.from`.

 ```typescript
 import { TakeStreamFactory } from "utilitystreams";